zwang02/Climate_ensemble_statistics/README.md

 # NCAR Internal Variability Package

-This repository on GitHub/Repl.it is created with the goal of testing and building out a package for the NCAR Technical Note on Internal Variability.
+This repository is created with the goal of testing and building out a package for the NCAR Technical Note on Internal Variability.
+The publication is available [here](https://opensky.ucar.edu/islandora/object/technotes%3A591).

-Goals:
-- Build package with scripts to run setup/package that takes in data and creates figures as in the technical note
-- Include testing dataset/example notebook
+This is an on-going project and is being actively maintained.

 ## Current to-dos:
 - Separate Installation/Data Loading script from the notebook.